sinedied/ollamazure/README.md

 ```bash
 npx ollamazure
 ```

-By default, [`phi3`](https://ollama.com/library/phi3) is used as the model for completions, and [`all-minilm:l6-v2`](https://ollama.com/library/all-minilm:l6-v2) for embeddings.
-You can change these models using the configuration options.

 > [!TIP]
 > When installed locally, you can run the CLI using either `ollamazure` or `oaz` for short.